-- to comprehend the principles involved in the design and construction of compilers, the algorithms involved in the design and construction of compilers, Understand the design of lexical analyzer. - to familiarize with bottom up parsing techniques. - to apply Various intermediate languages to understand code generation algorithm - to understand storage allocation strategies and Symbol table data structures.
+- 1. To comprehend the principles involved in the design and construction of compilers, the algorithms involved in the design and construction of compilers, Understand the design of lexical analyzer. - 2.
+To practice Various Bottom up parsing techniques. - 3.
+To apply Various Intermediate languages to understand Code generation algorithm - 4.
+Various storage allocation strategies, Various Symbol table data structures.